 Mr James was appointed as a Non-Executive Director on 3 July 2017.
 He is a Chartered Accountant and holds a Bachelor of Business from the Queensland University of Technology.
 Mr James has over 20 years' experience in chartered accounting specialising in corporate advisory and reconstruction.
 Mr James provides accounting, secretarial and advisory advice to private and public companies, government and other stakeholders.

 Mr James holds no other current listed directorships.
-He was previously a director of Haranga Resources Limited (appointed 15 January 2015, resigned 4 May 2018).
-He has not held any other listed directorships over the past three years.
+He has not held any other listed directorships in the past three years.